daniel-simpson/blog/content/posts/2009-03-30---something-different.md

 tags:
 - "old"
 - "wow"
 description: "Nothing.
 No problems.
-No dramas."
+No dramas."
 ---
 Nothing.
 No problems.
 No dramas.